LaurenAMolloy/LaurenAMolloy/README.md

 My name is Lauren Molloy
 ==============================

-<p>I started coding with my students while I was working in education.
-I started my career change into software development in 2023 and haven't looked back since.
-It has not always been easy, but it amazing what you can do with a bit of passion, alot of grit and a growth mindset! </p>

 ### About me
 * 🌍  I'm based in Cyprus
 * ❤️  I love progarmming and coding